Title III Part B, Strengthening Historically Black Graduate Institutions Program

 - purchase of library books, periodicals, technical and other scientific journals, microfilm, microfiche, and other educational materials, including telecommunications program materials;

-- establish or improve a development office to strengthen and increase contributions from alumni and the private sector;
+- establishing or improving a development office to strengthen and increase contributions from alumni and the private sector;

-- assist in the establishment or maintenance of an institutional endowment to facilitate financial independence pursuant to section 331; and
+- assisting in the establishment or maintenance of an institutional endowment to facilitate financial independence pursuant to section 326 of the Higher Education Act (HEA) of 1965 as amended;